 As soon as the contract has been signed by both parties, a deposit (a percentage of the purchase price or other agreed sum) is paid by either bank transfer or banker’s draft.
 At this stage, the parties agree on a date for completion.

-Completion usually follows 28 days after exchange of contracts has taken place.
-However it is also possible for an agreed mutual completion date to be arranged between both parties which can be greater than or less than 28 days.
+Completion usually follows 7 days after exchange of contracts has taken place, however it is also possible for an agreed mutual completion date.

 On completion, the balance of the purchase price is transferred by the buyer’s solicitor to the seller’s solicitor and the keys released.

 Congratulations!
-You are now the proud owner of your new home!
+You are now the proud owner of your new Property.